The license to run Windows Server in the Azure environment is by default included in the per-minute cost of your Windows Virtual Machine.

 If you are a Service Provider with a signed Services Provider License Agreement (SPLA) using SQL Server, you can:

-Each of the Azure Virtual Machines deployed requires licensing for SQL Server.
-To accomplish this, you can do the following for each virtual machine:
+Each of the deployed Azure Virtual Machines requires licensing for SQL Server.
+To accomplish this, you can do one of the following:

 SQL Server 2012 is licensed per core, which is considered the equivalent to virtual cores in Azure virtual machine instances.
 The minimum number of cores that can be assigned to a virtual machine instance is 4.
 This means that Extra Small (A0), Small (A1), Medium (A2), Large (A3), and A6 instances must all be assigned 4 SQL Server core licenses.
 Extra Large (A4), and A7 instances would need to be assigned 8 SQL Server core licenses.